xicodomingues/francinette/README.md

 in: /C00 $> francinette
 ```

-you can also use the shorter version of the command: `fran`
+you can also use the shorter version of the command: `paco`

 In the case above, francinette should run the tests in C00.